PeterBengtson/Ooloi-docs/ADRs/0020-TLS-Infrastructure-and-Deployment-Architecture.md

 ## Notes

-This phased approach prioritizes developer experience while building toward enterprise requirements.
-Phase 1 provides frictionless TLS capability that developers can use immediately, while Phase 2 adds production deployment support when needed.

-The implementation phases can be adjusted based on deployment requirements and resource availability.
-Phase 1 completion enables both development TLS testing and production readiness through auto-generated certificate capability.
+This implementation prioritizes developer experience while providing production-ready TLS support.
+The design balances:

+- **Zero-friction local development**: TLS disabled by default, auto-generated certificates when enabled
+- **Production readiness**: Full support for enterprise PKI, custom certificates, and CA-signed certificates
+- **Intelligent defaults**: Automatic certificate discovery and system trust store fallbacks
+- **Monolithic architecture**: No unnecessary complexity (ACME, mTLS, etc.) for features not needed in a monolithic server

-Each phase should be thoroughly tested and documented before progression to ensure stability and maintainability of the TLS implementation across all deployment scenarios.
+The TLS implementation should be thoroughly tested across all deployment scenarios (development, production, enterprise, cloud) before considering it complete.